3D Printing Offers Patient Specific Orthopedic Care

 Categories: News / Sports Medicine

-As orthopedists, we like to keep watch for advances to 3D printing, and just how important it is becoming to the medical field.
-While 3D printing technology has been around for 30-plus years, it has recently been a hot button topic in the news, with the announcement that Carolina Panthers linebacker Thomas Davis, Sr would be wearing a customized 3D printed brace in the Superbowl.
-But at The Central Orthopedic Group, we recognize that braces are not the only medical use for 3D printing.
+As orthopedists, we like to keep watch for advances in 3D printing, and just how important it is becoming to the medical field.
+While 3D printing technology has been around for more than 30 years, it has recently been a hot topic in the news, especially with the announcement that Carolina Panthers linebacker Thomas Davis, Sr. would be wearing a customized 3D printed brace in the Superbowl.
+This highly personalized brace allowed him to continue playing at an elite level despite injury.
+But at The Central Orthopedic Group, we recognize that braces are only the beginning of what 3D printing can do for medicine.

 panthers-linebacker-thomas-davisImage from panthers.com